 The Gardaí, with the assistance of the Medical Bureau of Road Safety, have been testing Irish drivers for drugs since 1999.
-What is new is that the Gardaí now have the power to conduct preliminary drug tests at the roadside or in Garda stations.
+The Gardaí have the power to conduct preliminary drug tests at the roadside or in Garda stations under the RTA 2016.